 Located in one of Auckland’s leading retail districts, the new $790M Westfield redevelopment in Newmarket is a world-class retail and lifestyle destination.
 Stage one of the complex is complete with 40 stores now open to the public.
 The project is the largest undertaken by Scentre Group in Australasia, which operates under the Westfield brand in New Zealand and Australia.
 It incorporates multiple sites over 4.5 hectares and will be home to more than 230 new speciality stores and a rooftop lifestyle, dining, and entertainment precinct, with a gross lettable area of 88,150m².

 The buildings include a concrete floor area of 186,766m², which is about 13 times the area of Eden Park.
 To construct the buildings, the equivalent of 33 Olympic sized swimming pools of soil was moved.
 The existing structure at 277 Broadway was mostly retained and is linked to the neighbouring 309 Broadway site via an air-bridge over Mortimer Pass.
-A selection of James Hardie products were specified by architect, Armando Salinas, and Scentre Group’s creative team for their density, durability non-combustibility and design flexibility.
+A selection of Hardie fibre cement products were specified by architect, Armando Salinas, and Scentre Group’s creative team for their density, durability non-combustibility and design flexibility.

 The building design is sympathetic of its prominent location within the broader Newmarket context, located right next to the motorway.
-To provide interest and break up the façade, the design team employed different materials such as James Hardie fibre cement, glass, precast, perforated metal, and a ‘green wall’.
+To provide interest and break up the façade, the design team employed different materials such as Hardie fibre cement, glass, precast, perforated metal, and a ‘green wall’.
 Titan Facade Panel is a strong architectural feature in the building façade and is a cladding system with a contemporary geometric, expressed-joint industrial look.

 The big, bold, geometric panels have been painted in charcoal grey.
 The panels provide a smooth surface that gives a continuous uniform finish providing a fashionable look, perfect in trendy Newmarket.
 In addition, Villaboard Lining was applied to entry soffits of the centre, which are designed to be far more open than the now-demolished hub.
 This cladding combines with a green wall façade of 2,700m² or just over the size of five America’s Cup yacht sails.